Kylinnilyk/Object_detection_estimated_sclales/README.md

 # Object_detection_estimated_sclales

-This is the code for the paper "Object detection with estimated scale"
+This is the repository for the paper "Object detection with estimated scale".

-Code will be released soon.
+Code will be released by the end of August.